hbeni/fgcom-mumble/client/plugin.spec.md

 ### Mumble PluginData interface
 The plugin will broadcast its state (callsign, listen/send frequencies, ptt-state, location, tx-power) to the other plugins using the mumble internal plugin data interface (TCP based).
 Other plugins will pick this up and update their internal knowledge of the other users.

-The data packets are constructed as following: The `dataID` field must start with the ASCII-string `FGCOM`.
+The data packets are ASCII based and constructed as following: The `dataID` field must start with the string `FGCOM`.
 Only such packets are allowed to be processed from the plugin, other packets do no belong to the fgcom-implementation and are ignored.

 The following bytes in the `dataID` field denote the packet type.
 Each packet consists of a comma-separated sequence of `KEY=VALUE` pairs and empty values are to be ignored too: